-- Motivational interviewing (MI): This is a client-centered, empathic but directive counseling strategy designed to explore and reduce a person's ambivalence toward treatment and find the internal motivation they need to change their behavior.
-This approach frequently includes other problem solving or solution-focused strategies that build on members past successes.
-According to the Motivational Interviewing Network of Trainers, MI "is designed to strengthen an individual's motivation for and movement toward a specific goal by eliciting and exploring the person's own reasons for change within an atmosphere of acceptance and compassion." - Relapse Prevention: A behavioral self-control program that teaches individuals how to anticipate and cope with the potential for relapse.
-According to SAMHSA's National Registry of Evidence-Based Programs and Practices, relapse prevention is "a behavioral self-control program that teaches individuals with substance addiction how to anticipate and cope with the potential for relapse.
-Relapse prevention can be used as a stand-alone substance use treatment program or as an aftercare program to sustain gains achieved during initial substance use treatment.
-Coping skills training strategies include both cognitive and behavioral techniques.
-Cognitive techniques provide clients with ways to reframe the habit change process as a learning experience with errors and setbacks expected as mastery develops.
-Behavioral techniques include the use of lifestyle modifications such as meditation, exercise, and spiritual practices to strengthen a client's overall coping capacity."
+- Motivational interviewing (MI): A beneficiary-centered, empathic, but directive counseling strategy designed to explore and reduce a person's ambivalence toward treatment.
+This approach frequently includes other problem solving or solution-focused strategies that build on beneficiaries' past successes - Relapse Prevention: A behavioral self-control program that teaches individuals with substance addiction how to anticipate and cope with the potential for relapse.
+Relapse prevention can be used as a stand-alone substance use treatment program or as an aftercare program to sustain gains achieved during initial substance use disorder treatment. - Cognitive-Behavioral Therapy: Based on the theory that most emotional and behavioral reactions are learned and that new ways of reacting and behaving can be learned. - Trauma-Informed Treatment: Services shall take into account an understanding of trauma, and place priority on trauma survivors' safety, choice and control.